cloudify-cosmo/docs.getcloudify.org/content/cli/maint_cli/clusters.md

 ---
 title: cluster
-description: The command is used to manage the Cloudify Manager cluster.
+description: The command is used to manage the Manager cluster.
 category: Docs
 draft: false
 abstract: Command-Line Interface